Nursing Home Resident Transfers and Injuries

 - Staffing levels: Adequate staffing levels are essential for preventing transfer injuries.
 Suppose there needs to be more staff members available to assist residents with transfers.
 In that case, injuries are more likely to occur, especially for residents or patients who require the assistance of two people.

 Nursing home administrators are responsible for ensuring that residents are safe and protected from harm.
-They must prevent transfer injuries by providing adequate staffing levels, training staff on proper transfer techniques, and maintaining a safe environment.
+They must prevent transfer injuries by providing adequate staffing levels, training staff on proper techniques, and maintaining a safe environment.

 What is Two-Person Assist and When is it Required?